• Skip to primary navigation

 ingredients to make this recipe

-• Green Onions: To add aroma and flavor.
-Substitution: ¼ cup finely diced shallot or onion.
+• Green Onions: Adds aroma, color, and infuses the oil with flavor.
+Sub: ¼ cup finely diced shallot or onion.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.